skillrepos/huggingface/labs.md

 </p>
 </br></br>

+Lab 6:
+Step 1: Install Gradio
+First, you need to install Gradio, which is a Python library used for building interactive machine learning models.

+Open your terminal and run the following command:

+bash
+Copy code
+pip install gradio
+Explanation: This command installs Gradio and its dependencies, enabling you to create and deploy simple AI-powered web interfaces.
+Step 2: Import a Pre-trained Model for Sentiment Analysis In this step, you will import a pre-trained model for sentiment analysis from Hugging Face's transformers library.
+We'll use the pipeline function, which makes working with models straightforward.

+python
+Copy code
+from transformers import pipeline

+# Load a pre-trained sentiment analysis model
+classifier = pipeline("sentiment-analysis")
+Explanation: This uses a pre-built pipeline for sentiment analysis.
+It loads the default model for sentiment tasks, which can classify text as positive or negative.
+Step 3: Define a Function for Gradio to Use
+Now, create a function that the Gradio interface will call when analyzing the text input.

+python
+Copy code
+def sentiment_analysis(text):
+    return classifier(text)
+Explanation: This function takes a string input (text), runs the sentiment analysis pipeline on it, and returns the output (either "positive" or "negative" sentiment).
+Step 4: Set Up a Gradio Interface
+Next, you'll set up the Gradio interface.
+This interface allows users to input text and receive a sentiment label as output.

+python
+Copy code
+import gradio as gr

+# Set up the Gradio interface
+interface = gr.Interface(fn=sentiment_analysis, inputs="text", outputs="label")
+Explanation:
+fn=sentiment_analysis: This specifies the function to run when the interface is used. inputs="text": The interface expects a text input. outputs="label": The output will be a label (positive or negative).
+Step 5: Launch the Gradio Interface
+Once the interface is set up, launch it locally.
+This will open the Gradio interface in your default web browser.

+python
+Copy code
+interface.launch()
+Explanation: This command starts a web server and opens a browser window where you can interact with your sentiment analysis model.
+Step 6: Test the Interface with Different Inputs
+After launching the interface, open the browser window (which automatically appears) and input different sentences to see the sentiment analysis results.
+For example, try typing:

+"I love this product!"
+"This is the worst service I’ve ever experienced."
+Observe how the model responds with "positive" or "negative" sentiments.

+Step 7: Modify the Interface to Allow Batch Inputs (Multiple Sentences) To allow multiple inputs (e.g., batch of sentences), modify the inputs to accept a list of text inputs.

+python
+Copy code
+interface = gr.Interface(fn=sentiment_analysis, inputs="text", outputs="label", allow_flagging="auto", interpretation="default")
+Explanation: The inputs and outputs parameters remain the same, but you can process multiple sentences at once.
+Gradio will automatically handle multiple inputs as long as they are passed as a list.

 **Lab 3 - Understanding embeddings, vectors and similarity measures**

 **Purpose: In this lab, we'll see how tokens get mapped to vectors and how vectors can be compared.**